');

 About Dunbar, WV

-Dunbar is a small community in West Virginia with a population of 7,340 residents.
-The median household income is $54,647 per year, which is near the national average.
-The median age in Dunbar is 43 years.
+Dunbar is a small town located in West Virginia with a population of 7,340 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,647 per year, which is 27% below the national median of $75,149.
+The median age of 43 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Dunbar Ranks in West Virginia